Let's explore the least known product inside the CBD industry: CBD flower.

 If you are looking for the full hemp experience in the shortest amount of time, inhaling CBD is the way to go.
-Just like marijuana, you can smoke hemp flower to experience its effects.
+Just like marijuana, you can smoke hemp flower.
 The interesting part about CBD is that it has extremely high bioavailability when it’s inhaled.

 Smoking hemp flower puts the cannabinoids in contact with your lungs, where it gets transferred directly into your bloodstream.
-This means that you will feel the effects quicker, and it will have more of an impact compared to oral administration, giving you the most “bang for your buck.”
+This means that you will absorb the CBD quicker, and it will have more of an impact compared to oral administration, giving you the most “bang for your buck.”
 But before you smoke your hemp flower, consider this…

 Risks of Smoking Hemp Flower